asher-epstein-42/FindKeywordInDir/README.md

 # FindKeywordInDir
-usage: python FindKeyWordInDir.py [-h] [-f] keyword dir_path
+usage: FindKeywordInDir.py [-h] [-f] keyword dir_path

-Search for a keyword in any language recursively in a directory
+Search for a keyword in any language recursively in docx and txt files in a directory

 positional arguments:
   keyword     The keyword to search for